 Our diagnostic imaging facilities have received national honors, including the American College of Radiology’s accreditation in MRI, breast MRI, and PET/CT scanning.

-Types of Cancer Doctors
+Types of Cancer Doctors and Care Providers

 At Perlmutter Cancer Center, our cancer specialists provide treatments for every type of cancer.
 These may include chemotherapy, immunotherapy, hormone therapy, radiation therapy, surgery, or stem cell transplantation, among other treatments.

 Depending on the type of cancer, a medical oncologist may administer chemotherapy drugs or immunotherapy to shrink tumors and kill cancer cells in the body.
 These medications can be given by intravenous (IV) infusion or by injections.
 You may be prescribed medications to take by mouth at home.
 Both established treatments and new treatments that are being investigated by researchers through clinical trials are available.

 Our chemotherapy-certified nurses administer the treatments in comfortable areas filled with natural light.
 These areas are designed for safety, comfort, and privacy and include televisions, wireless access, chair massage, integrative medicine therapies, and space for friends and family.